-- 1. Structural elements whose stress is not increased by more than 5 10 percent. demand-capacity ratio considering the change of occupancy is not more than 10 percent greater than the demand-capacity ratio based on previously approved live loads. - 2.
-A change of occupancy from Group R-3 to Group B or E occupancy is permitted when the gravity live load is increased by 10 psf pounds per square foot (0.48 kN/m2) or less.
+- 1. Structural elements whose demand-capacity ratio considering the change of occupancy is not more than 5 10 percent greater than the demand-capacity ratio based on previously approved live loads. - 2.
+A change of occupancy from Group R-3 to Group B or E occupancy is permitted when the gravity live load is increased by 10 pounds per square foot (0.48 kN/m2) or less.